evraynolds/TheMusicClub/README.md

 # HTML-CW
-This is a repository for all of us to uplaod the work we do and collate it together
+This is a repository for all of us to upload the work we do and collate it together

 **Update Mon 09 Mar 2015 15:00pm**